Kings Hotel, Sydney CBD

-Kings Hotel is a heritage-listed former pub and now commercial premises located at 138-140 Pitt Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
+Kings Hotel is a heritage-listed former pub and now commercial premises located at 138–140 Pitt Street, in the Sydney central business district, New South Wales, Australia.
 It was built from 1879.
 It is also known as Trickett's Hotel and Sugar House.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Trade in sugar began within the first decades of settlement in Sydney.
-The site at 138-140 Pitt Street was for many years the city's first sugar exchange.
+The site at 138–140 Pitt Street was for many years the city's first sugar exchange.
 In the late 1870s the present building was constructed as a hotel for a Sydney businessman, William Mears.
 It had four floors and sixteen rooms and was made of brick and shingle.
 It was first managed by Edward Trickett, a world champion sculler, and known as "Trickett's Hotel".
 It was later renamed "Kings Hotel".
 It was damaged by fire in April 1914, but reopened and operated as a hotel under that name until its closure on 30 June 1973.

 It was adapted to commercial use after its closure and renamed Sugar House, and has had a range of tenancies and fitouts since that time.
 It was operating as a bridal store in the 1980s, later operated as a Citibank branch, and in 2018 is a Wittner Shoes store.